make visible: qUEENSLAND

 2.7 Measure: Queensland

 This was a satellite work developed by Novak outside QAGOMA on Edison Lane in the Brisbane CBD.
 According to a report by the Australian Bureau of Statistics (ABS) the population of Queensland was 5,194,879 as of December 2020.
-The report estimated 4.18% of this population were gay, lesbian, or bisexual, which means a conservative estimate of LGBTQI+ communities in Queensland at that time sat at approximately 217,146 people.
-This estimate is conservative as it does not include the many rainbow identities beyond gay, lesbian, or bisexual.
+The report estimated 4.18% of this population were gay, lesbian, or bisexual, which means a conservative estimate of queer communities in Queensland at that time sat at approximately 217,146 people.
+This estimate is conservative as it does not include the many queer identities beyond gay, lesbian, or bisexual.

 3. IN MOTION